askfrsltn/skills_profile_dashboard/README.md

         }

-5. **Safari compatibility** - Sometimes JS code that adjust donut charts progress bar does not work, I target progress bar with JQ code, but for some reason during testing safari reacts with significant delay or does not adjust the progress bar at all.
+5. **Safari compatibility** - Sometimes JS code that adjusts doughnut charts progress bar does not work, I target progress bar with JQ code, but for some reason during testing safari reacts with significant delay or does not adjust the progress bar at all.
 I also had an issue with flexbox code - justify-content.
-On a theory scorecard page all my modules scorecards were jammed to fit the section which made it impossible to operate. it was resolved by adding 2 property line into css code (display: webkt-flex):
+On a theory scorecard page, all my modules scorecards were jammed to fit the section which made it impossible to operate. it was resolved by adding 2 property line into CSS code (display: WebKit-flex):

         .score-theory-section{
             display: -webkit-flex; /* NEW - Chrome */**